alexanderovie/datos/docs/classes/RowCellInfo.md

 > `optional` **is\_header**: `boolean`

-Defined in: main.ts:174124
+Defined in: main.ts:26498

-indicates if the text belongs to the header
+content of the row cells of the header

 #### Implementation of